Photogrammetry with drones

 Precision farming

-Drones equipped with multispectral cameras can capture images of crop fields at different wavelengths, enabling real-time analysis and monitoring of plant health.
-This helps in early disease detection, optimisation of irrigation and fertiliser application, and in decision making to improve agricultural productivity.
+Drones equipped with multispectral cameras can capture images of crop fields at different wavelengths.
+This allows you to analyse and monitor plant health in real time.
+It therefore helps you to detect diseases early, optimise irrigation and fertiliser application, and make decisions to improve agricultural productivity.

 By taking a professional drone pilot course in precision agriculture you will acquire knowledge and skills in the early detection of the condition of different types of crops using drones.